 My passions are audio post and music from design to mix and with my creative clients, we communicate ideas because, that’s the real business in the studio, realising creative communication.
-We may be telling a story in a documentary, selling a car with a TVC, educating, posing an idea or desire, espousing the views of an organisation or having fun with a reality TV show, but its all communication.

 Working in a creative environment is what I love to do and I have benefited from the knowledge, experience and high production values of the people I have had the good fortune to work with over the years.

 In my building are two other businesses, Take 2 Creative Audio (same business as me, we back each other up when needed) and The Mustard Factory which handles editing and After Effects.

 ABC TV, NINE, SEVEN, TEN, SBS, most major production companies, many agencies, live event producers.
 For these companies I have composed original music, audio post, location sound, live event sound, video production/editing, direction and writing.
 I have been lucky enough to work with not only a multitude of creative people but also across many aspects of audio and music production and creation.

 Audio recording technology has advanced hugely in the past few years, to the point that many people record almost anywhere.
 I love this, because I get to fix it up!
 But, if you have your client coming to a voice over session, what do you think their expectation is?
 A studio like the picture below?
 I think it is.
 You need to impress them and make them feel comfortable.

 The SoundEngine studio was professionally designed and tuned and the recording equipment is top notch.
 Its a place to work without distraction and focus on the job at hand.